|The Green Papers|

 Participation in Hawai'i's delegate selection process is open to all voters who wish to participate as registered Democrats.
 The State of Hawaii does not conduct registration by party.
 Voting in the Democratic Party of Hawaii elections, including the Delegate Selection Process, requires membership in the Democratic Party of Hawaii and proof of voter registration.

-Saturday 4 April 2020: Hawaii Party-run Presidential Preference Poll (firehouse primary).
+Saturday 23 May 2020: Hawaii Party-run Presidential Preference Poll (firehouse primary).
 Hours 7:00a-3:00p HAST (1700-0100 UTC).
 Delegate Pledging: Proportional Primary.
 Voter Eligibility: Closed Primary.
 The ballot uses ranked choice with a 1st, 2nd, and 3rd choice with a 15% viability threshold.
+If a candidate has officially ended their candidacy, the voter's next choice (recursively) is tallied.

 24 of 33 delegates to the Democratic National Convention are pledged to presidential contenders based on the preferences expressed today's Hawaii Party-run Presidential Preference Poll (firehouse primary).
 A mandatory 15 percent threshold is required in order for a presidential contender to be pledged National Convention delegates at either the Congressional District Level or statewide level.
 Here is how the Democratic Proportional Delegate Allocation Math works.